fawda123/FishTank/README.md

 ### To do:

 * Function to format short and value labels as expressions with italics and subscripts
-* Do not run model on startup?
 * fancy color scheme
 * Descriptive text for each scenario
-* tabs for initial files
 * EPA logo?